|

 How to Choose a Wine Club

-With the holidays approaching, a lot of people are hoping to buy wine club presents for their friends and family (or for themselves!).
+How to Choose a Wine Club During the holiday season, a lot of people explore the idea of buying wine club presents for their friends and family (or for themselves!).
 The present seems ideal - the recipient can learn about wine each month, the gift goes on for the entire year, and usually the price can be paid out monthly.
 What could be better?

-There are a huge range of wine clubs out there - some offer starting wines for people just learning about wine, while others offer $100 selections of the finest wines available in the world.
+There is an enormous range of wine clubs out there.
+Some offer starting wines for people just learning about wine, while others offer $100+ selections of the finest wines available in the world.
 There are many clubs in between these two ends as well.
 How do you know which to choose?

 Choose a Price Range